novrion/betabot/README.md

 **Run the run_optimized.exe or run.exe to start the engine**

 **Download:**
-Click release and download the zip file containing all source code and the executables
+Click releases and download the zip file containing all source code and the executables

 **Algorithms & Optimizations used**
 Bitboard representation